-The 2021 EEO-1 Component 1 data collection is tentatively scheduled to open on Tuesday, April 12th, 2022.
+The 2022 EEO-1 Component 1 data collection is tentatively scheduled to open in April 2023.
 Read our recent blog.

 Who is required to file an EEO-1 Report?

 - All employers that have 100 employees or more

 - Federal contractors and first-tier subcontractors with 50 or more employees and $50,000 or more in contracts

 EEO-1 Reports are required to be filed with the Equal Employment Opportunity Commission (EEOC) each year by Title VII of the Civil Rights Act of 1964, 42 U.S.C.
 2000e.

 In 2018, approximately 73,400 employers representing 56.1 million employees filed EEO-1 reports.